-- Women make up large parts of the health workforce;
+Women make up large parts of the health workforce;

-- Primary caregivers to the ill are predominately women.
+Primary caregivers to the ill are predominately women.
 This caregiving burden is likely to cause their physical and mental health to suffer and impede their access to education, livelihood sources, and other critical support;

 Women are more likely to be engaged in the informal sector and be hardest hit economically by COVID-19;

-- Women experience increased risks of gender-based violence, including sexual exploitation;
+Women experience increased risks of gender-based violence, including sexual exploitation;

-- Cultural factors may exclude women from decision-making spaces and restrict their access to information on outbreaks and availability of services;
+Cultural factors may exclude women from decision-making spaces and restrict their access to information on outbreaks and availability of services;

-- Women might experience interrupted access to sexual and reproductive health services, including to family planning;
+Women might experience interrupted access to sexual and reproductive health services, including to family planning;

-- In some cultural contexts, gender roles may dictate women cannot obtain health services independently or from male service providers.
+In some cultural contexts, gender roles may dictate women cannot obtain health services independently or from male service providers.

 Social isolation policies can also put a disproportionate pressure on women and girls due to:

 Additional childcare responsibilities, that more commonly fall on women;

-- Women and girls who are in abusive relationships may be unable to leave a dangerous environment;
+Women and girls who are in abusive relationships may be unable to leave a dangerous environment;

-- Services supported survivors of violence are unable to offer shelter or in person counselling sessions.
+Services supported survivors of violence are unable to offer shelter or in person counselling sessions.

 We are fully aware that there will be some disruptions to what we and our project partners want to accomplish over the coming months.
-However, both they and us are taking measures to ensure that our teams and the beneficiaries are supporter in their work and that the risks are minimised as much as possible.
+However, both they and us are taking measures to ensure that our teams and the beneficiaries are supported in their work and that the risks are minimised as much as possible.
 It goes without saying how proud and inspired we are by the unending commitment, flexibility and drive that is being shown by everyone to ensure our impactful projects continue as best they can.
 Saying that, we want to keep you as informed as possible about this issue and what the impact may be on marginalised women and girls around the globe.